techquest/api-jam/README.md

   }
 }
 ```
+Check out the [PHP source and sample codes on GitHub.]

 * [Ruby] (https://github.com/techquest/interswitch_ruby)
 Available as a gem.
-Check out the [Ruby source and sample codes on GitHub.] (https://github.com/techquest/interswitch_ruby)
 ```
  gem install interswitch
 ```